Anthropic Just Dropped Its Safety Pledge. Here's What It Means for Your Business.

 Regulation never came.
 When the RSP launched in 2023, there was real momentum toward federal AI regulation and even international treaties.
 That momentum died.
 The Trump administration has endorsed what critics call a "let it rip" approach to AI development, even attempting to nullify state-level regulations.
 No federal AI law is on the horizon.

 And then there's the Pentagon.
-Defense Secretary Pete Hegseth reportedly gave Anthropic until Friday to grant the military "unfettered access" to Claude or face penalties—including invoking the Defense Production Act and canceling a $200 million contract.
-Claude is reportedly the Pentagon's primary AI system for sensitive defense work.
-When your biggest customer has that kind of leverage, the pressure is real.
+During this same week, a separate but related conflict was escalating.
+Defense Secretary Pete Hegseth gave Anthropic until Friday to grant the military unrestricted access to Claude or face consequences, including invoking the Defense Production Act and canceling a $200 million contract.
+Claude had been the Pentagon's primary AI system for classified defense work.
+An Anthropic spokesperson told the Wall Street Journal the RSP update was unrelated to the Pentagon dispute, but the timing made it impossible to separate the two stories.
+(More on how this played out below.)

 What the New Policy Actually Says